Configure Network Detection and Response Switch

 Notification Settings

-On the Network Detction and Response page, click Network Detction and Response Settings in the upper-right corner, go to Notification Setting to configure overrun of bandwidth specification and overload of single-machine bandwidth.
+1. On the NDR page, click Network Detection and Response Settings in the upper-right corner, then go to the page and select Notification Setting.

 receive notifications: When it is enabled, relevant alarm notifications will be received; when it is disabled, they will no longer be received.